-Baby's life saved after 3D printed devices were implanted at U-M to restore his breathingMarch 17th, 2014 in Medical research /
+Baby's life saved after 3D printed devices were implanted at U-M to restore his breathingMarch 17, 2014 in Medicine & Health / Medical research

 In his 18 months of life, Garrett Peterson has never gone home, spending his days in hospital beds tethered to ventilators that even at the highest settings couldn't prevent his breathing from periodically stopping.

 His condition was so tenuous that often his parents could not hold him for fear of compromising his breathing.
 But after surgeons at the University of Michigan's C.S.
 Mott Children's Hospital implanted 3D printed devices to open up Garrett's airways, his parents are now planning to take their son home to their house in Utah for the very first time.

 Garrett is just the second person whose life was saved with a new, bioresorbable device developed at the University of Michigan by Glenn Green, M.D., associate professor of pediatric otolaryngology and Scott Hollister, Ph.D., professor of biomedical engineering and mechanical engineering and associate professor of surgery at U-M.

 Garrett has a condition called tetralogy of Fallot with absent pulmonary valve, which can put tremendous pressure on the airways.
 In Garrett's case, he developed severe tracheobronchomalacia, or softening of his trachea and bronchi, and hisairways collapsed to the point that they were reduced to just small slits.